 Step #3 How to Apply for Financial Aid

-To be considered for most forms of financial aid awarded by our office, you need to complete and submit the Free Application for Federal Student Aid (FAFSA).
-The Washington State Community College Federal School Code is 010453.
+To be considered for most forms of financial aid awarded by our office, students must complete and submit the Free Application for Federal Student Aid (FAFSA).
+Washington State Community College Federal School Code is 010453.

 Students and parents also need to create a Federal Student Aid (FSA) ID to electronically sign federal student aid documents, including the FAFSA.